cfiorentini/intuitRIL/README.md

 Installation
 ------------

-You have to install the Haskell toolchain, in particular GHC (the Glasgow Haskell Compiler)  and  cabal-install (the Cabal installation tool for managing Haskell software); see the  [download page](https://www.haskell.org/downloads).
+You have to install the [Haskell toolchain](https://www.haskell.org/downloads), in particular GHC (the Glasgow Haskell Compiler)  and  cabal-install (the Cabal installation tool for managing Haskell software).

 Compilation